Hugo Huntzinger: National Park Service career

 Huntzinger was an opponent of noisy stressful to the nature helicopter sight-seeing operations in both parks.

 He also believes that the proposed Commercial Satellite Launching Facility represents a "direct threat" to this natural heritage site.

 He died in the morning November 22, 1993 while en route to Hilo Hospital.
 His memorial service held in November 27, on the edge of Halemaʻumaʻu, Kilauea Overlook, Crater Rim Drive of Hawaii Volcanoes.

 Family

-With his wife Kyung Ja, he had a son, Lorenz, and a daughter, Frances Rizzo.
+With his wife Kyung Ja, he had a son, Lorenz, and a daughter, Frances.